The weatherman thinks we will have a high around 80° today but the

 with 440 feet of elevation gain.

-Erbie Campground: Statistics Chart 51 Easy enough to get to from Highway 7 just turn west onto Erbie Campground Rd.
+Erbie to Adair: Statistics Chart 51 Easy enough to get to from SR 7 just turn west on Erbie Campground Rd.
 (NC 2500) which is about 2.4 miles south of the Hwy.7 Buffalo River bridge, or 1.6 miles north of the hairpin curve at Little Switzerland Cabins, then go approximately 5.4 miles to Erbie Campground entrance turn right (east) to the canoe launch area and large parking lot with the BRT spur trailhead in the southeast corner.

 |